majestic53/dasm16/README.markdown

 Build successful.
 (0.015 sec.)
 ```

-Thats it!
-You should now see a file called _HelloWorld.bin_ in the same directory
+Thats it! _HelloWorld.bin_ can be found in the same directory
-as your assembly file.
-To run this binary file, fire up your favorite DCPU-16 emulator
+as the assembly file.
-and have fun!

 License
 ======